 Ordinarily, yes.
 You will be given a gown and asked to remove your clothes, including your bra and panties.
 You can undress in privacy and put on the gown before the clinician comes in for the exam.

 You will feel touching with gloved fingers on the outside of your genitals.
-During the bimanual exam you will feel two fingers in the vagina and the other hand on the abdomen gently pressing the tissue between the two hands.
+During the bimanual exam, you will feel two fingers in the vagina and the other hand on the abdomen gently pressing the tissue between the two hands.
 At one point during the exam, the clinician will insert an instrument called a speculum into the vagina.
 The speculum will generally be warmed to minimize discomfort.
 Clinicians will commonly complete the exam by doing a rectal examination, placing one finger in the rectum and one finger in the vagina.
 The reason for this is the clinician can feel much higher and deeper in the pelvis to make sure everything is normal.

 A speculum is an instrument designed to spread the walls of the vagina open gently so that the clinician can see inside.
-Speculums (made of metal or plastic) some in many shapes and sizes to fit a women’s reproductive anatomy.
+Speculums (made of metal or plastic) come in many shapes and sizes to fit a women’s reproductive anatomy.
 The plastic ones sometimes make clicking noises when opened.
 Should the speculum cause you discomfort, tell your clinician immediately; often a smaller speculum can be used.

 The frequency of your Pap smear depends on your age and other factors.
 You should discuss how often you need a Pap test with your clinician.